solarpush/firestore-search-engine/README.md

 ---

 **<span style="color: red">Warning:</span>** add the model is injected in /src/cache for the first call is download.
+**You need to generate cache in emulator before deploying** GCP not Allow container to write in functions folder Also you can fork the repo and re-build with another path in /tmp if you have minInstances deployed and you not need cold start and scaling.

 For cloud functions implementation on prod it's recommended to create a separated repository and a new firebase init with only this function and the model in src/cache folder in the same firebase project.
 This is because the model is large(80+Mb) and can cause deployment issues and cost if it is included in the main repository.

 Also upgrade memory of cloud functions from 256MB to 512MB or 1GB for better performances and avoid out of memory errors.